liebig/cron/README.md

 The **name** is needed for identify a cron job if an error appears and for logging.

 The **expression** is a string of five or optional six subexpressions that describe details of the schedule.
+The syntax is based on the Linux cron daemon definition.
 ```
      *       *    *    *    *    *    *
      *       -    -    -    -    -    -